 - Co-Presenter, "The Labor & Employment Year in Review: Is It Over Yet?"
 East Coast Session, Hinshaw's 25th Annual Labor & Employment Seminar, Virtual Event, October 26, 2020

 Andrew's legal analysis of a sexual harassment case and its implications for employers was the subject of a Corporate Counsel article for its In-House Straight series, titled "Policies and Procedures Lower Sex Harassment Liability."
-Other publications include:

 - Co-Author, "Workplace safety: What if you want your employees to take a COVID-19 test?"
 The Miami Herald, November 27, 2020